trdunsworth/DECCreport3/report_wk36.docx.md

 :::

- Medical service calls by day show a remarkable consistency throughout the week.
-There is only a difference of 9 service calls separating the busiest and slowest days.
-Unlike APD and fire-related calls for AFD, Monday was the busiest day of the week for medical service calls.
-Again, it will be interesting to determine if this holds true over time.
-Thursday was the second busiest day of the week, trailing Monday by one call.
+ Medical service calls by day still shows some consistency throughout the week.
+This week, Friday was the busiest day of the week for service calls.
+Thursday was the second busiest day of the week.

 ::: {.cell}